Dre Campbell Farm

 Vinegar is one of the best home remedies for making a pest control spray.
 Because of its acidic nature, it is used as a natural pesticide to kill many harmful insects.

 To create a caterpillar killer spray that will not harm your plants, combine 2 tablespoons of raw vinegar with 4 liters of water.
-Shake well and apply to the affected areas.
+Shake well and spray the pests.

 6. Neem Oil

-Neem oil is pressed from the seeds of the neem tree.
-Organic gardeners use it to get rid of all sorts of bad insects in all stages—from larvae to adults and everything in between.
+Organic gardeners use neem oil to get rid of all sorts of bad insects in all stages—from larvae to adults and everything in between.

 To use neem oil to keep away caterpillars, combine 1 teaspoon of mild liquid soap, 2 teaspoons of neem oil, and 1 quart of water.
 Shake well and spray plants and visible pests.